 U.S. courts have often said that the only ways in which a dual citizen can lose U.S. citizenship is by choosing to do so.
 (There are other ways in which one can lose U.S. citizen status involuntarily, such as by committing treason, but that's a separate issue.)
 So, you can take the oath as it stands, in good faith, even while planning to retain your original citizenship.

-A naturalization applicant normally has to understand, be willing to take, and actually recite the "oath of allegiance," but can do so only if he or she can freely say that he or she wants to become a U.S. citizen and understands that he or she is both becoming a U.S. citizen and giving up “allegiance” to the country of which he or she was previously a citizen.
+Naturalization applicants normally have to understand, be willing to take, and actually recite the "oath of allegiance," but can do so only if they can freely say that they want to become a U.S. citizen and understand that they are both becoming a U.S. citizen and giving up "allegiance" to the country of which they were previously a citizen.

 An applicant who qualifies for both naturalization and an oath waiver will not have to appear at a public oath ceremony.
 Instead, the applicant should receive a naturalization certificate on the day of the USCIS interview; a process referred to as a "same-day oath ceremony" or a "same-day administrative oath."

 I'm scheduled to be sworn in as a U.S. citizen soon.
 Last week, I was arrested for driving under the influence (DUI).
 Can I still take the oath?
 Will I be able to become a U.S. citizen?